m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/instanceof#bonus-object-prototype-tostring-for-the-type)

-`Object.prototype.toString` can display type of primitives, objects with `Symbol.toStringTag`, and built-in objects:
+`Object.prototype.toString` can display the type of primitives, objects with `Symbol.toStringTag`, and built-in objects:

 ```js
 class A {}